anonymin/thinkful-vday/readme.md

 You should see four panes.
 The three smaller panes on the left are for entering your HTML, CSS, and/or Javascript code, while the large pane displays a preview of the how the webpage will *actually* look.

-### V-Day Card
+### Our Card

-Now let's develop our card using the following HTML elements-
+We'll be using the following HTML elements to develop our card-
 - Header Text
 - Image
 - Paragraph Text